-Standardised CPUE indices were calculated for SPO 1 by modelling (GLM) non-zero catches by core vessels targeting rig with setnets and bottom trawl between 1989-90 and 2011-12 (Starr & Kendrick In Prep).
-This analysis was an update of a similar analysis undertaken by Kendrick & Bentley in 2012.
-(Kendrick & Bentley 2012).
-The SPO 1 analyses were complicated by the fact that up to 50% of the setnet landings were accumulated ashore using intermediate destination codes for subsequent landing to a Licensed Fish Receiver, thus breaking the link between effort and landing within a trip.
+Standardised CPUE indices were calculated for five SPO 1 setnet fisheries by modelling (GLM) nonzero catches by core vessels targeting rig and other shark species.
+Two coastal bottom trawl fisheries targeting a range of species were analysed by combining a non-zero catch series with a binomial presence/absence series.
+The SPO 1 setnet analyses were complicated by the fact that up to 50% of the setnet landings were accumulated ashore using intermediate destination codes for subsequent landing to a Licensed Fish Receiver, thus breaking the link between effort and landing within a trip.
 Estimated catches are unreliable in rig fisheries because many fishers report the processed weight rather than the equivalent green weight.
-Data preparation for the bottom trawl CPUE analyses was performed using the same procedure as used for all other SPO QMAs.
-However, Kendrick & Bentley (2012) adopted an alternative data preparation procedure for the setnet fishery analyses, in which a "vessel correction factor" (vcf), calculated for each vessel and year, is used to correct the estimated catch observations.
-This approach was not accepted by the Northern Inshore Working Group in 2011, because the new methodology required further investigation However, this approach, also recently adopted for rock lobster, was accepted by the Working Group for SPO 1 in 2013.
+This problem was solved by applying a "vessel correction factor" (vcf), calculated for each vessel and year, to correct the estimated catch observations (see above).